ID220/homework0-python/README.md

 # Homework 0: Basic Python

 Write a python program that requests the user to input a number of cups.
-Then your script should distribute these cups to have the fewest number of _containers_.
+Then your code should distribute these cups to have the fewest number of _containers_.
 These containers have four different sizes: _gallon_, _quart_, _pint_, and _cup_ size.
 Here how they related to each other

 ```
 1 pint = 2 cups